 New York State to receive more at-home COVID tests for students

 ALBANY, N.Y.
-(NEWS10)– There is an increased demand for COVID testing.
-Today, Governor Kathy Hochul announced New York State will be receiving 10 million additional at-home tests, half of which will be here before the New Year.
+(NEWS10) — There is an increased demand for COVID testing.
+Monday, Governor Kathy Hochul announced New York State will be receiving 10 million additional at-home tests, half of which will be here before the New Year.

 Two million of those tests will be going to school districts.